News & Insights

 Interest rates can fluctuate, dependent upon the state of the economy and a wide range of external factors feeding into it, so by their nature can be varied over time.
 If you have a fixed rate mortgage set when interest rates were generally low, then you would be protected against any sudden rises in bank interest rates and can continue paying the same repayments each month.

-Within variable-rate mortgages, there are different types further, a ‘Tracker’ mortgage will follow the Bank of England interest rate exactly, whilst a ‘Standard Variable Rate’ (SVR) can be a few percentage points above the Bank of England interest rate.
+Within variable-rate mortgages, there are different types.
+A ‘Tracker’ mortgage will follow the Bank of England interest rate exactly, whilst a ‘Standard Variable Rate’ (SVR) can be a few percentage points above the Bank of England interest rate.

 For those seeking to remortgage as a means of saving money or to get a better deal, be aware that for some, it is not always in their best interests, and sometimes your existing mortgage deal may be better than what you can find out there now.
 It all depends upon money, timing and personal circumstances.